Aims and scope

 - articles reporting geodetic, geophysical or geochemical data (data papers) that may then become reference papers for future interpretations des articles de données géodésiques, géophysiques ou géochimiques, pouvant servir de base à des interprétations ultérieures.

 BSGF - Earth Sciences Bulletin also provides a forum for comments-replies or for other types of discussions between specialists in earth sciences.
 All published papers, whatever their type, will be downloadable (Articles in Open Access) on the SGF and Geosciences World websites, proving that the authors pay a financial contribution (Article Processing Charges, APC) of 300€ for SGF members and 500€ for non-members.
+However, there is NO submission fees.

 The BSGF also publishes thematic issues following scientific meetings, which are handled by guest editors.